 If you’re flying into the Calgary airport to start your trip, you may find deals on airfare.
 With your shoulder season savings, think about splurging on an experience to remember, like a special dinner at one of Banff or Lake Louise’s high-end restaurants.

 3. Enjoy amazing events

 The shoulder season months boast their own unique events that don’t happen in the summer or winter months.
-In late October to early November, plan your trip around Taste For Adventure to enjoy special dining experiences and prix-fixe menus.
-Also in late October to early November, you can check out Banff Centre’s Mountain Film and Book Festival, where you can see world-class films and attend talks with athletes, filmmakers, and writers.
-From November 22-25, 2018, get your holiday shopping done at the Banff Christmas Market.
-On November 24 and 25, head to The Lake Louise Ski Resort to watch the World Cup downhill skiing.
+In late October to early November, plan your trip around the Banff Centre’s Mountain Film and Book Festival, where you can see world-class adventure films and attend talks with athletes, filmmakers, and writers.
+During November get your holiday shopping done at the Banff Christmas Market or sample Alberta beers at the Banff Craft Beer Festival.
+At the end of November and beginning of December head to The Lake Louise Ski Resort to watch the Lake Louise Audi FIS Ski World Cup.

 In the Spring, time your visit for Cochon555, one of North America’s most buzz-worthy culinary experiences.
 It’s a celebration of heritage breed pigs, where competing chefs wow you with their creations.
 This is a world-class event foodies won’t want to miss.